-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Cincinnati is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Cincinnati isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Cincinnati are a mix of both white- and blue-collar jobs.
 Overall, Cincinnati is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Cincinnati who work in office and administrative support (13.32%), sales jobs (9.88%), and management occupations (8.85%).
+There are especially a lot of people living in Cincinnati who work in office and administrative support (13.12%), sales jobs (9.63%), and management occupations (8.80%).

 Also of interest is that Cincinnati has more people living here who work in computers and math than 95% of the places in the US.